palantir/conjure-java-runtime/readme.md

 #### Error propagation
 Servers should use the `ServiceException` class to propagate application-specific errors to its callers.
+The `ServiceException` class exposes standard error codes that clients can handle in a well-defined manner; further, ServiceException implements [SafeLoggable](https://github.com/palantir/safe-logging) and thus allows logging infrastructure to handle "unsafe" and "safe" exception parameters appropriately.
 Typically, services define its error types as follows:

 ```
 public static final ErrorType DATASET_NOT_FOUND =
-  ErrorType.create(ErrorType.Code.INVALID_ARGUMENT, "DatasetNotFound");
+  ErrorType.create(ErrorType.Code.INVALID_ARGUMENT, "MyApplication:DatasetNotFound");

 void someMethod(String datasetId) {
     if (!exists(datasetId)) {